bonge-ian/fokit/README.md

 - a slightly opinionated `.editorconfig` file
 - a `.gitignore` file
 - a new route for `user/profile`
+- register `App\Providers\BladeComponentServiceProvider` in your application (`config/app.php`)

-Next, you'll need to register the `BladeComponentServiceProvider` in your `config/app.php`
+You may require to register `BladeComponentServiceProvider` in your `config/app.php` if the Fokit command doesnt register it.

 ```bash
 App\Providers\BladeComponentServiceProvider::class,